 Break the Cutie: The Doctor, and Dee Dee to a lesser extent.
 Here's hoping she told the Professor where to stick his research...

 Bury Your Gays: Played with here by gay author Russell T Davies.
-Sky's ex-partner was female, and the hostess notably addresses her passengers as "ladies and gentlemen and variations thereupon".note This is presumably more because the passengers might not all be human; the Doctor isn't, for a start.
+Sky's ex-partner was female, and the hostess notably addresses her passengers as "ladies and gentlemen and variations thereupon".
 Neither of these things is Played for Laughs — it's just considered normal by everyone and never commented on.
 The fact that Sky dies isn't because she's not straight, but simply because within the context of the plot, the Doctor relates to her most and tells her he also lost someone recently.